felipefontoura/felipefontoura/README.md

 Building payment gateways and exchange systems on the Liquid Network.
 25+ years shipping production software, from satellite hardware at INPE to multi-currency checkout systems at TUI Group (23B EUR).
 Currently focused on bridging traditional payment rails to Bitcoin.

 Bitcoin maximalist.
 100% in.
-I don't advertise it — I just build on it.
+Just building on it.

 ---